-These sorts of bras don't come around very frequently in my size so I had all but given up hope...until I spotted one in the latest Fashion World catalogue Naturally Close Underwired Multiway Bra.
-Pictured in a gorgeous raspberry red, I read the description eagerly but very quickly gave up as I just knew it wouldn't work for me.
+These sorts of bras don’t come around very frequently in my size so I had all but given up hope…until I spotted one in the latest Fashion World catalogue: the Naturally Close Underwired Multiway Bra.
+Pictured in a gorgeous raspberry red, I read the description eagerly but very quickly gave up as I just knew it wouldn’t work for me.

 However, some time later, inspired by Cheryl at Invest In your Chest’s review a few weeks ago, I decided to give it a go.
 I ordered it in a 36H and 36J as I am a 36HH/J in most bras but wondered if the cups might run large.
 I also ordered several other bras at the same time but I’ll talk about those in another post.

 Whilst I was waiting for my bras to arrive, a fab review of the same item by the gorgeous blogger Fuller Figure Fuller Bust was posted.
-She and I have similar measurements so it was interesting to see what the bra looked like on her.
+She and I wear similar size bras so it was interesting to see what the bra looked like on her.
 Her final opinion was that the bra did not work for her as a strapless style but personally I thought it looked great.
-Of course, it's vital that the wearer feels 100% comfortable, regardless of what those around them say, so I applaud her courage to take the decision to not accept a bra that she felt did not suit her.
+Of course, it’s vital that the wearer feels 100% comfortable, regardless of what those around them say, so I applaud her courage to take the decision to not accept a bra that she felt did not suit her.
 I think all too often girls with bigger boobs tend to assume that they have to accept bras with compromises, but why on earth should we?
-I've recently started reading a blog that aims to address some of these issues - why not take a look for yourself here.
+I’ve recently started reading a blog that aims to address some of these issues – why not take a look for yourself here.

 So, when the bras arrived, I opened the packets with bated breath.
 As you will know from my previous posts, I am only too familiar with that horrible feeling of realising I am in possession of yet another bra that doesn’t fit.
 I hoped beyond hope that this one would be different.

-I immediately ditched the 36J as it was too big in the cups.
+I immediately ditched the 36J as the cups didn’t fit right.
 The pictures above are of the 36H.
 It felt very secure as it had 5 hooks and eyes to fasten at the back as well as silicone along all the edges to minimise slipping.
-You can see from the pics that it was reasonably tight on me but I didn't feel it was too tight.
+You can see from the pics that it was reasonably tight on me but I didn’t feel it was too tight.
 There was some industrial boning at the sides, as I had expected there would be in order to help hold it up, but also some soft, flexible boning in the cups themselves.
 It ran along the central seam of each cup, from the bottom wire to the seam that crosses the cup horizontally.
 Hope that makes sense!
-It wasn't uncomfortable at all and I almost didn't notice it there.
+It wasn’t uncomfortable at all and I almost didn’t notice it there.
 I think it gave my boobs a nice, uplifted, perky shape.
 However, when I turned to the left, I saw that this boning was causing a funny shape on the underside of the left cup (see third pic above).
 Most odd!
-There was also a small fault in the fabric which wouldn't have been a big issue for me had the bra fitted well.
+There was also a small fault in the fabric which wouldn’t have been a big issue for me had the bra fitted well.